A Quick Introduction to Pd-Lua

 Return to the patch, click the reload message, and finally reenter the frequency value, so that the waveform gets updated:

-Well, all this is in fact possible, but the implementation is a bit too involved to fully present it here.
-So we have provided this in a separate pdx.lua module, which you can find in the sources accompanying this tutorial.
+Well, all this is in fact possible, but the implementation is a bit too involved to fully present here.
+So we have provided this in a separate pdx.lua module, which you can find in the sources accompanying this tutorial for your perusal.
+As of Pd-Lua 0.12.8, pdx.lua is pre-loaded and all the required setup is performed automatically.
+You only have to add a message like the following to your patch, which goes to the special pdluax receiver (note that this is unrelated to the pdluax object discussed previously, it just incidentally uses the same name):

 Or maybe name several classes, like so:

-You can then use pdsend 4711 localhost udp to transmit the reload message to Pd when needed.
-You probably don't want to run those commands yourself, but a decent code editor will let you bind a keyboard command which does this for you.
-Myself, I'm a die-hard Emacs fan, so I've included a little elisp module pd-remote.el in the accompanying examples which shows how to do this.
-Once you've added this to your .emacs, you can just type Ctrl+C Ctrl+K in Emacs to make Pd reload your Lua script after saving it.
+This doesn't look any simpler than before, but it also does a whole lot more.
+Clicking the message not just reloads the luatab script, but any Lua object you have running, in any of the patches you have opened.
+And you can now use pdsend 4711 localhost udp to reload your Lua objects from literally anywhere.
+Any decent code editor will let you bind a keyboard command which does this for you.
+Myself, I'm a die-hard Emacs fan, so I've included a little elisp module pd-remote.el which shows how to do this.
+Once you've added this to your .emacs, you can just type Ctrl+C Ctrl+K in any Lua buffer to make Pd reload your Lua scripts after editing them.
 It doesn't get much easier than that.
-Moreover, for your convenience I've added a little abstraction named pd-remote.pd which takes care of the netreceive and messaging bits and will look much tidier in your patches.

 And here's a little gif showing the above patch in action.
 You may want to watch this in Typora or your favorite web browser to make the animation work.